0

 We have a tip on how to rig your live bait here.

-Kahle hooks are sometimes a bit hard to source, so we decided to import our own!
-You can grab them online from our shop in 6/0 and 7/0 sizes.
+Kahle hooks are sometimes a bit hard to source, but you can grab them online at Anglers Warehouse.

 Circle fishing hook for live bait.